-How much of that do you feel could have been controlled?
-What has worked for you in the past to control aggression in patients attendants? and
+- How much of that did they feel could be controlled? - What has worked for them in the past to control aggression from patients and attendants? - In which category would most cases of verbal violence fall?
+(Hence, reiterating the fact that it can be de-escalated.)